Rechts- und Finanz-FAQ des Research Enquiry Service (RES) der Europäischen Kommission zu Horizon Europe

 Erklärungen zur Rolle der teilnehmenden Organisationen

-could you explain the purpose AND the consequences for the evaluation of the indication of the "role of participating organisation in the project" (Standard Proposal Template (RIA IA), Part A, Organisation data, page 12)?
+Could you explain the purpose AND the consequences for the evaluation of the indication of the "role of participating organisation in the project" (Standard Proposal Template (RIA IA), Part A, Organisation data, page 12)?

 Antwort vom 9.11.2021: